 Completing a Scholarship Application

-Dr. Waite has served on scholarship committees and can tell numerous stories about applicants who are completely unqualified for the organization’s support.
-So, be SURE that you qualify for each scholarship for which you apply.
-If the organization wants to sponsor printing management students, don’t apply if you want to go into web design!
+Dr. Waite has served on scholarship committees and can tell numerous stories about applicants who are unqualified.
+So, be sure that understand the qualifications for each scholarship you apply for.
+If the organization wants to sponsor printing management students, don’t apply if your focus is in videography.

 If the scholarship requires an essay, write a meaningful letter addressed to the committee.
 Do not use the same letter for every organization.
 Tell the reader(s) why they should fund you.
 What will they get from funding you?
 In other words, what will their return on investment be?